-Microsoft’s newest operating system, Windows 8, launches in just two and a half weeks.
+Microsoft’s newest operating system, Windows 8, launches in just two and a half weeks and contains vast changes to its predecessor, Windows 7.
 The only problem: the digital distribution platform that comes with it, Windows Store, right now includes just two thousand applications.
 That’s at least half a million fewer applications than can be accessed through similar Android and Apple stores.

 However, Microsoft is working hard to change that.